JoGall/jogall.github.io/_posts/2019-01-15-adjusted-xG.md

 ------------------------------------------------------------------------

-This is the long and short of what's been added to the [`soccermatics`](https://github.com/JoGall/soccermatics) functions which use xG.
+This is the latest additions to the `soccermatics` functions which use xG.

 `soccerShotmap` can compare raw xG for England...